-At Christ Church C of E Primary School, we believe it is vitally important to prepare our children for life in modern Britain both today and tomorrow.
-We recognise that digital technology and computing are an integral part of life in the 21st century and as a result we strive to ensure that our children have the knowledge, confidence and understanding to thrive and be active, safe and responsible participants in our fast-paced digital world.
+At Christ Church C of E Primary School, we recognise that digital technology and computing are an integral part of life in the 21st century and as a result we strive to ensure that our children leave us having the knowledge, confidence and understanding to thrive and be active, safe and responsible participants in our fast-paced digital world.

 Despite computing not being explicitly mentioned within the Early Years Foundation Stage Statutory Framework, which focuses on the learning and development of children from birth to age five, there are many opportunities for young children to use technology to solve problems and produce creative outcomes.
 In particular, many areas of the framework provide opportunities for pupils to develop their ability to use computational thinking effectively, such as through undertaking projects involving the concepts and approaches suggested by Barefoot computing.

 As young children take part in a variety of tasks with digital devices, such as moving a Bee Bot around a classroom, they will already be familiar with the device before being asked to undertake tasks related to the Key Stage One computing curriculum, such as writing and testing a simple program.
 Not only will children be keen to again use a device they had previously enjoyed using, their cognitive load will also be reduced, meaning they are more likely to succeed when undertaking activities linked to the next stage in their learning.

 Within an ever changing and technological world, we understand and value the importance of teaching Computing from a young age.
 We acknowledge that future generations will rely heavily on their computational confidence and digital skills in order to support their progress within their chosen career paths.